-In Florida, a cremation can only be performed once a 'Cremation Authorization Form' has been signed by the legal next of kin and the coroner has issued the cremation permit.
-In Florida, there is a mandatory waiting period of 48 hours after death before a cremation can proceed.
+In North Carolina, there is a mandatory waiting period of 24 hours after death before a cremation can be performed.
 That being said, it usually takes about 3 days to make all the necessary arrangements and complete the paperwork but an expedited service can be arranged if required.